Display a Laser Pointer During a PowerPoint Slide Show (and Choose Red, Green or Blue Pointers)

 The context menu appears as follows when you right-click during a slide show:

-Changing the color of the laser pointer
+Change the color of the laser pointer

 By default, the laser pointer is red.
 However, you can change it to green or blue.